Fruška Gora

-Fruška gora (Фрушка гора) is a mountain in Syrmia, with most of the mountain being part of Serbia and its westernmost edge extending into eastern Croatia.
+Fruška gora (Фрушка гора; Tarcal-hegység) is a mountain in Syrmia, with most of the mountain being part of Serbia and its westernmost edge extending into eastern Croatia.
 The Serbian part of the mountain forms the country's oldest national park.
 Sometimes also referred to as the Jewel of Serbia, due to its largely pristine landscape and protection effort, or the Serbian Mount Athos, being the home of a large number of historical Serbian Orthodox monasteries.

 Name

 In Serbian, it is known as Fruška gora (/sh/, Фрушка гора), in Hungarian as Tarcal (also Almus-hegy or Árpatarló), in German as Frankenwald, and in Latin as Alma Mons.
 In Medieval Greek, it was known as Frangochoria.

 The mountain's name originates in the old Serbian word "Fruzi" derived from the singular form "Frug"; and its adjective is Fruški, used for naming the Frankish people.
 The name of "Fruška Gora" is "Frankish mountain" in English whose meaning is based on describing a historical event.
 The mountain served as a natural border when Frankish campaigns were set up in the area.
 In the time of the Roman Empire, its name was Alma Mons, meaning the "fertile mount".
 It is recorded that during the reign of emperor Marcus Aurelius Probus, 276–282, who was born in the nearby Sirmium, the first grapevines on the mountain were planted.